Chapter 1 – A New Hale

 “Be at peace wolf I mean you no harm, well for the moment anyway, how long that remains true is up to you.
 I come here seeking something that is lost to me; I will be in this town for some time until I am certain that what I seek is not here.
 To remain in a place as small as this without suspicion I wish for your help.
 You may grant me your aid and therefore spare your pack or I can kill you all and use that as my excuse for being here.
 So am I visiting relatives or burying them?”

-She didn’t know what this stranger was after, she didn’t know anything about him at all really, but what she did know was that this wasn’t a threat so much as it was a promise.
+She didn’t know what this stranger was after, she didn’t know anything about him at all really, but what she did know was that this wasn’t a threat so much as it was a statement of fact.
 If she refused to help him then he would help himself it was as simple as that.
 She really had no choice at all and they both knew it.

 “My name is Talia Hale and you are … welcome here.”